-Greater Stick-nest Rats are a large rodent, ranging from 17-26 cm in body length and weighing up to 450 g.
-They have fluffy yellow-brown to grey fur on their back and cream fur below.
-A blunt snout, large, dark eyes and large, rounded ears are also characteristic of the species.
-They also have a long tail that is dark brown above and light brown below, and distinctive white markings on their upper feet.
-When resting, Greater Stick-nest Rats sit in a hunched position that is similar to the stance of a rabbit.
+The Greater Stick-nest Rat is large for a native rodent, ranging from 17-26 cm in body length and weighing up to 450 grams.
+They have fluffy yellow-brown to grey fur on their back and cream fur below, with a blunt snout, large, dark eyes and large, rounded ears.
+Their long tail is darker above than below, and they have distinctive white markings on their upper feet.
+At rest, Greater Stick-nest Rats adopt a hunched posture a bit like a rabbit.

-As their name suggests, Stick-nest Rats builds huge, communal nests out of available sticks.
-Groups of 10 - 20 individuals work together to find and drag branches to a central site - usually around a bush that becomes part of the final nest.
+Stick-nest Rats build huge, communal nests out of dead sticks.
+Groups of 10 – 20 individuals cooperate to find and drag branches to a central site – usually around a bush is incorporated into the finished nest.
 Branches are chewed to length and woven together with additionally-collected green vegetation.
-These nests can be up to 1 m in height and 1.5 m wide.
+These nests can be up to 1 metre high and 1.5 metres wide.
 Tunnels lead from the outside to the centre of these structures, where rats place grass and other soft green vegetation.
-These nests provide protection for the rats from native predators.

-Greater Stick-nest Rats are herbivores, feeding on the leaves and fruits of a wide variety of other species, with a preference for succulent and semi-succulent plants.
+Greater Stick-nest Rats are herbivores, feeding on the leaves and fruits of a wide variety of other species, preferring succulent and semi-succulent plants.
 Breeding can occur year-round but usually peaks in autumn and winter.
-Females give birth to between one and three young.
-These young are well-developed at birth and secure themselves tightly to their mother’s teats.
-They are dragged around by the mother for about a month, until weaning and independence.
+Females give birth to 1-3 young.
+Young are well developed at birth and secure themselves tightly to their mother’s teats.
+They cling to the mother for about a month, until weaning and independence.

 The Bilby is an iconic Australian marsupial, instantly recognisable by its long pointed snout, long ears, soft grey fur and...